 - 1 cup dry pinto beans or black beans

 - 3 garlic cloves crushed

 - 1 small onion 1/2 whole, 1/2 finely minced

 - 1/4 cup lard or neutral oil

 - salt, Mexican oregano, and cumin to taste

 - Pick out the bad beans and throw them out.
 Rinse and soak your pinto beans over night for a faster cook (optional).

 - Drain the beans and put them in a pot deep enough to boil.
-Add cumin, 1 tsp salt, epazote or Mexican oregano, 1/4 of an onion, 3 smashed garlic cloves, and enough water to cover the beans by at least 2 inches.
+Add 1/2 tsp cumin, 1 tsp salt, 1 tsp epazote or Mexican oregano, 1/2 of an onion, 3 crushed garlic cloves, and enough water to cover the beans by 2-3 inches.

-- Reduce the heat back to medium-low after a minute.
+- Reduce the heat to medium after a minute.
 Keep smashing until you reach your desired consistency, while simultaneously adding the bean water in increments as you smash.
 I added back all of my bean water in 3-4 batches.

-- Try the refried beans and add salt and/or cumin to taste.
+- Try the refried beans and add salt, cumin, and/or Mexican oregano to taste.
 I usually end up adding about 1/8 tsp each to get the perfect flavor.
 Note: you may not need to add any seasoning if using carnitas lard, since it is already seasoned with these spices.